Wendy Nottoli, President, M.A., CCC, BCaBA

 Wendy lives a busy, productive life working with her patients and their families.
 She works with her talented staff by interacting and enriching skills and knowledge through ongoing education.

 Wendy is a Certified Developmental Speech-Language Pathologist and a Board Certified Assistant Behavior Analyst.
 She is advanced trained in the PROMPT technique and a certified TALK TOOLS specialist in the area of oral motor/feeding.
 Wendy is SOS trained, a program designed to work with feeding challenges.
 She is certified as a HANEN leader for: It “Takes Two To Talk”; “More Than Words”; “Talkability”; and “Learning Language and Loving It”.
 Wendy provides hands on training for parents and professionals using these program designs.
 She is a certified specialist for the Listening Program (TLP); Integrated Listening System (ILS); and Fast ForWord.
-Currently Wendy is completing her studies and becoming a PLAY PROJECT Consultant.
+Wendy is a Certified PLAY PROJECT Consultant.

 When she is not at the Center you will find her working out, enjoying the company of her husband, watching tennis, reading a good book, keeping herself healthy or creating new ways to serve her patients and staff.

 Neyda Ketchum is a Bi-lingual Speech and Language Pathologist who has been working with the Kendall Speech and Language Center since 1995.

 Ms. Ketchum graduated with a Baccalaureate Degree in the area of Elementary Education.
 She went on to complete her Master’s Degree in Speech and Language Pathology from the Florida Atlantic University in Boca Raton, Florida.